-Ensure that only the right people have access to personal data or specific Exponea module.
-Define dedicated persons, who can modify, view, export customer data and execute campaigns.
-Set separated access with the explicit purpose for each user either on a project or account level.
-To do this go to
+With Bloomreach Engagement, you can define and manage dedicated persons with specific permissions, such as to modify, view, or export customer data and execute campaigns.
+You can set separate access with the explicit purpose for each user either on a project or account level.

 Project settings >